HOME

 Learn more about my previous speaking engagements on topics including Deploying Feminism, NATO and Women, Peace and Security, Gender in the Canadian military, and more.

-Photo credit: CBC
+Photo credit: NATO

 Newest Book